-The program in Listing 7-7 will be interesting to guests.
-A series of verses is printed, and the player is asked to provide an interpretation.
-Although this program is based upon psychological research, don't take it too seriously.
-However, it is interesting to note that the day of the computer psychologist is near; computers have already been used to question patients and provide an overall psychological analysis on the basis of standard psychological tests.
+The program in Listing 7-6 will be interesting psychological tests.

+describes "William Tell," and it's your job to de- to guests.
+A series of verses is printed, and the though this program is based upon psychological research, don't take it too seriously.
+However, it is interesting to note that the day of the computer psychologist is near: computers have already been used to question patients and provide an overall psychological analysis on the basis of standard